Charles Brand (general): First World War

 The 8th Battalion moved to the Western Front during March 1916.
 From 6 to 27 June 1916, Brand was acting commander of the 6th Infantry Brigade, standing in for Brigadier General John Gellibrand, who had been wounded.
-After this, Brand was marked for the next brigade appointment, and on 10 July 1916, he succeeded Brigadier General John Monash in command of the 4th Infantry Brigade, and was promoted to colonel and temporary brigadier general.
-Brand led the brigade at Pozières in July 1916.
+After this, Brand was marked for the next brigade appointment, and on 10 July 1916, he succeeded Brigadier General John Monash, who went on to command the 3rd Australian Division, in command of the 4th Infantry Brigade, and was promoted temporary brigadier general while employed in this role.
+Brand led the brigade at Pozières later that month.
 Brand was a vocal opponent to the attack on Bullecourt during the Battle of Arras in April 1917 which cost his brigade 2,339 casualties out of 3,000 engaged, of whom about 1,000 were prisoners.
-Later Brand and Lieutenant General William Birdwood apologised to the brigade, with tears in their eyes.
+Later Brand and Lieutenant General William Birdwood, GOC of the Australian Corps, apologised to the brigade, with tears in their eyes.

 The brigade took part in the Battle of Messines in June.
 On 6 July 1917, the staff of the 4th Brigade was sitting down to dinner when a German 5.9 inch shell landed among them.
 Lieutenant Markam the brigade intelligence officer, was killed and Brand, his brigade major, Major Johnston, staff captain, Captain Thomson, and signal officer, Lieutenant Beazley, were all wounded.
-Brand rejoined the brigade on 18 July and led it at the Third battle of Ypres.
-During the German Offensive of 1918, the 4th Brigade was sent to cover a gap around the town of Hebuterne, which it managed to hold for three weeks.
+Brand rejoined the brigade on 18 July and led it at the Battle of Passchendaele (or Third battle of Ypres).

+During the German spring offensive, which began in March 1918, the 4th Brigade was sent to cover a gap around the town of Hebuterne, which it managed to hold for three weeks.
 From 9 to 25 July 1918, Brand was acting commander of the 4th Division.
-During the attack on the Hindenburg Line, Brand was the head of a contingent of 109 Australian advisors attached to the 27th Division and helped lead it through its first divisional strength battle.
+During the attack on the Hindenburg Line, Brand was the head of a contingent of 109 Australian advisors attached to the U.S. 27th Division of the American Expeditionary Forces and helped lead it through its first divisional strength battle.

-On 5 October 1918, Brand left the 4th Brigade to return to Australia on Anzac Leave.
+On 5 October 1918, shortly before the war came to an end, Brand left the 4th Brigade to return to Australia on Anzac Leave.
 Before sailing for Australia he was presented with the Companion of the Order of the Bath, Companion of the Order of St Michael and St George and Distinguished Service Order at Buckingham Palace.
 For his services during the war, he had been Mentioned in Despatches eight times.
 Brand arrived in Australia on 21 December 1918 and his appointment to the AIF was terminated on 21 February 1919.